-The Carbon Fund was established under the Carbon Fund Act 2007 for the acquisition of Kyoto Units19 and any other such instruments or assets on behalf of the State to meet international climate change obligations under the 1992 United Nations Framework Convention on Climate Change, the 1997 Kyoto Protocol to that Convention and future agreements to which the State becomes bound.
+The Carbon Fund was established under the Carbon Fund Act 2007 for the acquisition of Kyoto Units and any other such instruments or assets on behalf of the State to meet international climate change obligations under the 1992 United Nations Framework Convention on Climate Change (the "Convention"), the 1997 Kyoto Protocol to that Convention (the "Kyoto Protocol") and future agreements to which the State becomes bound.
 The National Treasury Management Agency (the "Agency") has been designated as the purchasing agent on behalf of the State and administers and manages purchases of Kyoto Units.